 How will I be notified that my carpool has been approved or denied?

-The carpool captain and members will be notified by email once a carpool has been approved or denied.
+The carpool leader and members will be notified by email once a carpool has been approved or denied.
 During the registration period for the upcoming permit year, carpool permits may not be processed by PTS immediately.
-If carpool captains have not received a denial email, the application is still pending.
-Captains will receive an approval or denial email once the application is processed by PTS.
+If carpool leaders have not received a denial email, the application is still pending.
+Leaders will receive an approval or denial email once the application is processed by PTS.